TesfaAsmara/colonel_blotto/README.md

 You may need "configurations/", "profiling/", and "results/" directories.

-You'll need to have numba and joblib i
+You'll need to have numba and joblib installed for the python code.